Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 ### 3. Authentication type

-To authenticate and synchronize content from Confluence On-prem, choose **one of two** supported methods:<br>
+To authenticate and synchronize content from Confluence On-prem, choose **one of the two** supported methods:<br>
 >[!TIP]
 >Make sure the service **account has view access** to the Confluence content you want to index.